 This can be a problem, as excess paint drip down onto the surfaces you are trying to protect or cause you to have an uneven paint job.

-For this reason, it’s important that you understand how to clean your paint shield so that you don’t encounter these problems.
+For this reason, understand how to clean your paint shield so that you don’t encounter these problems.

 This will ensure that your paint shield is clean and ready for use.

-You may also simply allow your paint to dry (if you are going with a cardboard paint shield) or attach a sheet of thin paper to the shield before every use and discard the paper when it’s beginning to be caked too thickly.
+Alternatively, you may simply allow your paint to dry (if you are going with a cardboard paint shield) or attach a sheet of thin paper to the shield before every use and discard the paper when it’s beginning to be caked too thickly.

-A quick trip to the hardware store will reveal that there are several types of paint shields.
+A quick trip to the hardware store will reveal that there are several types of paint shields available.

 Knowing this, how do you find the one that’s right for you?

-Before we answer this question, it’s useful to ask: Do you even need a paint shield?
+Before we answer this question, it’s helpful to ask: Do you even need a paint shield?